clovett/SmartSockets/README.md

 ### SmartSocketClient

 This class provides a static `FindServerAsync` method to find the SmartSocketServer and returns a connected SmartSocketClient.
-The server will raise a ClientDisconnected event when this happens so your server application can handle the new client.
+The server will raise a ClientConnected event when this happens so your server application can handle the new client.
-From there you can do simple send/receive calls using
+From there you can do simple send/receive calls using:
 ```c#
 public async Task<SocketMessage> SendReceiveAsync(SocketMessage msg)
 ```
 Or you can do more complicated protocols using `SendAsync` and `ReceiveAsync`.
 When this SmartSocketClient object is disposed it automatically disconnects from the server and the server raises a ClientDisconnected event.
+There is only one socket behind this so you cannot do independent bidirectional communication so the client and server have to agree on who is going to do the next send.

 ### SocketMessage

-This is a simple base class that shows you how to create a custom message object for exchanging between client and server.
+This is a simple base class that shows you how to create a custom message object using DataContracs.
 Messages are serialized using the DataContractSerializer with the serializer configured to support `PreserveObjectReferences = true` so you can serialize graphs.
-The following is the base class for all SmartSocketClient  messages:

 ```c#
     [DataContract]